Succession Planning for a Retiring NJ Business Owner: A Comprehensive Guide

 • As previously stated, while New Jersey does not have an inheritance tax for close relatives (e.g., children, spouses), non-relatives may be subject to it.

-• Proper planning can help mitigate against state-level income tax burdens.
+• Proper planning can help mitigate state-level income tax burdens.

 Final Thoughts

-A well-executed succession plan is key to preserving the legacy of your business while securing your financial future.
+A well-executed succession plan is key to preserving your business’s legacy while securing your financial future.
 Work with a business attorney, financial planner, and tax professional to develop a plan tailored to your goals.
 Whether transitioning within the family, selling to an employee, or seeking an outside buyer, careful planning ensures a seamless transition and maximized financial benefits.

 If you’re a New Jersey business owner approaching retirement, now is the time to start planning for the future.
 A well-structured succession strategy will help ensure your business thrives for generations to come.